Food Scraps Pickup Program FAQ

 Yes.
 If you are a Safe at Home participant, please contact customer service at 651-661-9393 and ask to leave a message for program staff to assist you.
 You will be contacted by a staff member who will help you create an account and order bags.
 To participate, you must live in one of eligible communities.

-How are food scrap bags different than other compostable bags?
+How are program-specific food scrap bags different than other compostable bags?

 Food scrap bags are durable and compostable.
-They are thicker than the compostable bags currently used at county drop-off sites and those sold in retail stores or online.
+They are thicker than typical compostable bags sold in retail stores or online.
 Food scrap bags are specially designed to withstand the trip in a garbage truck.
-Only the program-provided food scrap bags can be collected and separated from the trash, other compostable bags will not work for this program.
+Only the program-specific food scrap bags can be identified and separated from the trash, other compostable bags will not work for this program.

 I prefer smaller compostable bags.
 Why aren't these provided as part of this program?